aplteam/Cider/mkdocs/docs/index.md

 : A short name for a project, used as an alternative to the project path.
 Aliases are not case sensitive.

 flag
-: A flag has value 0 or 1.
-Set a flag by giving it a value of 1.
+: The meaning depends on context:

+	-   In the API or configuration, a boolean; a flag is ‘set’ with 1.
+	-   In the user commands, a parameter without a corresponding value: for example in `]CIDER.OpenProject path/2/project -watch`, the `watch` flag is set.

 list of strings
-: A nested vector of strings, eg. `'quick' 'brown' 'fox'`
+: A nested vector of strings, e.g. `'quick' 'brown' 'fox'`

 parameter namespace
 : A namespace of variables representing parameters